 January 6, 2021

-- In messages exchanged with a senator, Meadows said Trump “thinks the legislators have the power, but the VP has power too,” in a discussion of the possibility of then Vice President Pence altering the outcome of the election by rejecting electors from certain states.
+- In messages exchanged with a senator, Meadows said Trump “thinks the legislators have the power, but the VP has power too,” in a discussion of the possibility of Vice President Pence altering the outcome of the election by rejecting electors from certain states.

 - In a Jan.
 5, 2021 email, Meadows claimed that the National Guard would be present at the Capitol the following day to “protect pro-Trump people.”